datadvance/DjangoChannelsGraphqlWs/README.md

 - By default different requests (WebSocket messages) from a single client are processed concurrently in different worker threads.
-(It is possible to change the maximum number of worker threads with the `max_worker_threads` setting.)
-So there is no guarantee that requests will be processed in the same the client sent these requests.
+(It is possible to change the maximum number of worker threads with the `ASGI_THREADS` environment variable of the [asgiref](https://github.com/django/asgiref/) library) So there is no guarantee that requests will be processed in the same the client sent these requests.
 Actually, with HTTP we have this behavior for decades.
 - It is possible to serialize message processing by setting `strict_ordering` to `True`.
 But note, this disables parallel requests execution - in other words, the server will not start processing